 It still costs an employer to successfully defend employment claims and this is one of the reasons why so many cases settle before the matter is brought before the tribunal.

 Having said this, there has been significant reduction in vexatious employment claims with the introduction of claimant fees.
-Government figures indicate that the average number of claims per quarter in 2012/2013 (before the introduction of fees) was 48,000 and in the last quarter for 2014 the figure dramatically dropped to 18,943.

 The government states that this reduction indicates that a significant proportion of tribunal employment claims brought prior to July 2013 were vexatious.
 However the Employment Law Bar Association disagrees and last month expressed its concern in an open letter to the government about the impact of fees on access to justice; stating that meritorious claims are not being pursued as a direct consequence of the new fees regime.